oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 #### Nothing Happens Until You Subscribe

 In general, when you instantiate a `Publisher` (a `Flux` or a `Mono`) you are describing an asynchronous processing pipeline.
-When combining or composing operators, no processing happens, you are describing the intent.
+When combining operators, no processing happens, you are describing the intent.
 This is called **assembly time**.
 Only when you `subscribe` you are triggering the data flow through that pipeline.
 The `subscribe` call emits a signal back to the source, and the source starts emitting data that flows through the pipeline.
 This is called **execution time** or **subscription time**.

 A **cold publisher** generates data for each subscription.
 Then, if you subscribe twice, it will generate the data twice.
 All the examples that follow below will instantiate cold publishers.
 On the other hand, a **hot publisher** starts emitting data immediately or on the first subscription.
 Late subscribers receive data emitted after they subscribe.
 For the hot family of publishers, something does indeed happen before you subscribe.